KevinQzG/DHCP_Server/README.md

 4. **Project's Root Directory**: Navigate to the project's root directory.

-3. **.env File Configuration**: Make sure you have the `.env` file configured with the desired environment variables in the project root directory.
+3. **.env File Configuration**: Make sure you have the `.env` file for server and `.env.client` for client configured with the desired environment variables in the project root directory.
 You can use the template in the `.env.example` file.

 2. **Server Execution**: To run the server, run the following command: